autokitteh/samples/scheduler/README.md

 # Scheduler (Cron) Sample Project

-This project demonstrates autokitteh's integration with a cron-like scheduler.
+This sample project demonstrates autokitteh's integration with a cron-like scheduler.

 The file [`program.star`](./program.star) implements a single entry-point function, which is configured in the [`autokitteh.yaml`](./autokitteh.yaml)